ID01010010/lazzy/README.md

 A lightweight lib that doesn't break your HTML by removing the `src`.

-To avoid unnecessary requests lazzy uses a base64-encoded 1x1px image in `srcset` as a placeholder - `data:image/gif;base64,R0lGOD...`
+To avoid unnecessary requests lazzy uses a base64-encoded 1x1px image in the `srcset` attribute as a placeholder - `data:image/gif;base64,R0lGOD...`

-Note that you can use your own placeholder images in `srcset`.
+Note that you can use your own placeholder images.
 For example, blurred previews when downloading better quality images.

 ## Browser support

-The lazy loading works in browsers supporting the `srcset` attribute.
-As of January 2019 that's [88.65%](http://caniuse.com/#feat=srcset).
+The lazy loading works in browsers supporting the `srcset` attribute, that's about [90%](http://caniuse.com/#feat=srcset).

 Unsupported browsers will load the image in the `src` attribute. **That's the image search engines and social networks will find, so it's better to make it high resolution.**

 ## DOM changes